Lightning-AI/torchmetrics/docs/source/pages/overview.rst

 .. _Metric kwargs:

 ****************************
-Advance distributed settings
+Advanced distributed settings
 ****************************

-If you are running in a distributed environment, TorchMetrics will automatically take care of the distributed synchronization for you.
-However, the following three keyword arguments can be given to any modular metric for further control over the distributed synchronization:
+If you are running in a distributed environment, ``TorchMetrics`` will automatically take care of the distributed synchronization for you.
+However, the following three keyword arguments can be given to any metric class for further control over the distributed aggregation:

 - ``dist_sync_on_step``: This argument is ``bool`` that indicates if the metric should syncronize between different devices every time ``forward`` is called.
 Setting this to ``True`` is in general not recommended